PROBATION AND PAROLE OFFICER, I40

 Knowledge, Skills, and Abilities required at this level include those identified at Level III plus knowledge of the principles and practices of effective supervision.
 Ability is required to establish priorities; to instruct and coach employees on specific tasks and job techniques; to train new employees; and to respond to questions from other officials on policy and procedure.

 Education and Experience requirements at this level consist of those identified in Level III plus one additional year of qualifying experience.

-Applicants must be willing and able to perform all job-related travel normally associated with this position and possess a valid Oklahoma driver’s license.
+Applicants must be willing and able to perform all job-related travel normally associated with this position and possess a valid driver’s license.

 Applicants will be subject to drug testing.

 NOTE: Probation and Parole Officers shall meet all of the training and qualifications for peace officers required by Section 3311 of Title 70 of the Oklahoma Statutes (57 O.S.
 515) to include any psychological or physical testing required by Section 3311 for eligibility to complete a basic police course or be certified as a peace officer.

 No person who has been convicted of a nonviolent felony or crime involving moral turpitude and who has not received a full pardon from the proper authority, or who has been convicted of any other felony offense, is eligible for employment in this job classification.
 (70 O.S.
 3311.E and 21 O.S.
 1283.B)